 May 2026: We are continuing a major code rewrite.
 Please contact us if you find issues.
 Thank you.

-A stain-water mix was painted into recesses and an overglaze was applied.
-This stain is refractory, thus it does not glass-bond with the body.
-And it repels being wetted by the molten glaze.
-This problem is the result.
-The stain needs to be mixed with a stain medium that both supplies a bonding glass (for firing) and a clay to suspend the slurry and dry harden it.
-One medium option used to be Gerstley Borate, it was both plastic, for suspension, and a melter.
+These stain-water mixes were painted onto bisque and an overglaze was applied.
+Pure stains are refractory, thus do not glass-bond with the body.
+And they repel being wetted by the molten glaze on top.
+Problems like this are the result.
+Stains need to be mixed with a stain medium that both supplies a bonding glass (for firing) and a clay to suspend the slurry and dry-harden and dry-bond it.
+One medium option used to be Gerstley Borate, it was both plastic (so it dried and hardened like a clay and suspended the slurry), and it was a melter.
 It was just a matter of tuning the percentage to optimize performance.
-However, Gillespie Borate does not work as well.
+One problem was that the best mix of those ended up using 70% stain (whereas 15-20% is theoretically enough).

-A better option is to use a full fledged medium, a recipe.
-Each of the ingredients is there for a purpose so there is even more flexibility to tune the properties.
-Mix it to work like a brushing glaze will further improve it.
+A better option is to use a full-fledged medium, a recipe.
+Each of the ingredients is there for a purpose.
+This provides the ultimate flexibility to tune the mix properties for brushing and firing to enable minimizing the percentage of stain needed.

 This picture has its own page with more detail, click here to see it.